-ALA and The Harwood Institute for Public Innovation have announced their fourth annual training opportunity to help libraries strengthen their role as agents of positive change in their communities.
+The American Library Association (ALA) and The Harwood Institute for Public Innovation announce a three-day training opportunity to help libraries strengthen their role as agents of positive change in their communities.

-The 2017 Public Innovators Lab for Libraries will be held Oct.
-18 to 20, 2017, at the Loudermilk Center in Atlanta, Georgia.
-Librarians, community partners and stakeholders in libraries of all types — public, academic, school and specialty libraries — are encouraged to participate.
+The Public Innovators Lab for Libraries will be held Oct.
+9 to 11, 2018, in St. Louis, Mo.
+Librarians, community partners and stakeholders in libraries of all types — public, academic, school and special libraries — are invited to attend.

-- convene and lead productive, insightful community conversations; and
+- convene and lead productive, insightful community conversations

-The ALA-Harwood Institute partnership is based on the idea that libraries, by virtue of their trusted position in their communities, are uniquely suited to help solve challenges of all types, from illiteracy to drug epidemics to distrust in government.
+ALA and the Harwood Institute have collaborated to offer six Public Innovators Labs, and the two organizations worked together on ALA’s Libraries Transforming Communities (LTC) initiative.
+The collaboration is based on the idea that libraries, by virtue of their trusted position in their communities, are uniquely suited to help solve challenges of all types, from illiteracy to drug epidemics to distrust in government.